ShaunOfTheLive/OpenCoasterTycoon/docs/Readme_OS2.txt

-OpenTTD: OS/2 version
+OpenCoaster Tycoon: OS/2 version
 =====================

-OpenTTD has been ported to work on OS/2 4.x or later (including eComStation).
+OpenCoaster Tycoon has been ported to work on OS/2 4.x or later (including eComStation).
 The game should work as well as it does on Windows or other platforms: the main issues you may encounter are graphics card problems, but that is really the fault of SDL.

 =========================
-USING OPENTTD FOR OS/2
+USING OPENCOASTER TYCOON FOR OS/2
 =========================

 LIBRARIES REQUIRED FOR END USERS